huang-feiyu/bustub-lab/README.md

    All previous requests do not acquire a[n] **[S|X] lock**
 4. When gets the lock, remove & add to txn lock_set and update request internal data

+In `Unlock`, the normal stuff is:
+1. Check whether hold the lock.
+If not, return false;
+2. Otherwise, remove request from queue
+3. Update txn state according to isolation level and remove from lock_set
+4. Notify all requests in the queue